Jthebuilder123/Pocket-Track-App/replit.md

 - **Native Mobile Apps**: Wrapped as native iOS and Android applications using Capacitor, enabling app store distribution and secure OAuth flows via system browsers (SFSafariViewController/Custom Tabs) and deep linking.

 ### System Design Choices
 The system is built with a clear separation of concerns between client and server.
 Shared types and schemas are centralized.
 Authentication includes rate limiting and secure session management.
-Production readiness features include health monitoring (smart root endpoint that serves both health checks and frontend), structured logging, robust error handling, asynchronous template seeding, and environment variable validation for security.
+Production readiness features include health monitoring, structured logging, robust error handling, and environment variable validation for security.

 ## External Dependencies
 - **Plaid API**: Used for secure bank account integration, transaction analysis, and automatic subscription detection.
 Requires `PLAID_CLIENT_ID` and `PLAID_SECRET`.